• Skip to primary navigation

 Split peas and lentils are two diverse legumes.

-They offer a good source of protein, fiber and vital nutrients.
+They offer a good source of protein, fiber and important nutrients.

 Split peas are often used in soups, stews and dal.